h1xxx/linuxconsole/content/configuration.md

 something different, just to be sure that someone else's subjective choice
 isn't better for me.
 I did that until I found this [page][02] containing
 a screenshot of a [terminal][03] with a font that was also on my personal
 computer.
-Since then I'm convinced I made the right choice.
+Since then I'm convinced I've made the right choice.

 Cool thing about unifont is that you can put whatever glyphs (meaning
 characters) you need there.
 This is important as you are limited with the